Skip to main content

 The Financial Case for Structured Shipper Documentation

 The cost of container deposit leakage scales with volume, deposit size, and the share of returns where a repair charge is raised on your specific lanes.
-The math below models what a structured documentation platform recovers at three operator sizes across both deposit scenarios: lessee-side (equipment rental, typically around 2–3 months rental — a few hundred euros for a dry box) and CNEE-side (port collection — the larger per-container deposit, typically €2,500+ for a dry box on contested lanes and materially higher for reefer and ISO tank).
+The illustrative math below models what a structured documentation platform could recover at three operator sizes across both deposit scenarios: lessee-side (equipment rental, typically around two to three months' rental — a few hundred euros for a dry box) and CNEE-side (port collection — the larger per-container deposit, typically around €1,000 for a dry box, rising to €2,500+ in some regions on the most contested lanes and materially higher for reefer and ISO tank).
+These are modelled estimates, not guaranteed outcomes.
 Switch scenarios below to see tier figures at each baseline, or use the interactive calculator further down to model your own fleet.

 Deposit scenario: